Lent is about giving stuff up and generally being miserable, right?

+Repentance is listening to God so we can sing in tune.
+Even Jesus needed to listen; notice how often he goes off to pray.
 So we attend to the work of repentance: the work of turning from what diminishes life toward what restores life: turning away from sin, toward God.
 Repentance is not what we do to be saved, but what we do because we have been saved.
 Repentance is a three-fold process: being honest about our brokenness, opening ourselves to God’s grace, and allowing ourselves to be transformed.
 (Followers of John Wesley will recognize the prevenient, justifying and sanctifying nature of God’s grace.)
 With Jesus in the desert we face our temptations, the ways our desire for life get distorted into desire for power, security and belonging in sources other than God.
 We confront our ego and its fears and desires, our self-centeredness and its consequences; and practice letting go of those false fears and demands.
 We confess not only our individual sins but our collective sin, the systems of injustice that our sin produces and sustains.
 We acknowledge that we are dust in need of Spirit.

-However our focus is not on our sin, but on God’s grace.
+So our focus is not on our sin, but on God’s grace.
 For only God’s love cures the sickness that is our sin.
 Repentance is accepting the love we’ve been resisting, and giving God’s forgiveness a chance to sink in.
 We practice breathing-in God’s love.

 And we invite and allow that grace to change us, to inhabit us, to rule us.
 Repentance is about turning to the divine life that is there inside us that we’ve been neglecting.
 When we let go of our self-contentedness and accept God’s love, our hearts are changed: we want to live in harmony with that love and grace.
 We allow ours old selves to die so God can re-create us, animated by the Spirit instead of our sin.
 We are re-born.
 This is the true nature of resurrection: not a comeback, but a complete new beginning.